-In this post, we’ll walk you through ideation, creation, launching and more.
-Everything you need to know start making money with your first online course.
+In this post, we’ll walk you through ideation, creation, launching, and more.
+Everything you need to know about how to create an online course and start making money is here.

-For some people, actually coming up with a course idea is the hardest part of the entire process.
-We all want a slice of that $3 billion pie, but it’s hard to feel like you’re good enough at anything worth teaching.
-Luckily for you, to create a profitable course you just have to be good at something.
+For some, coming up with a course idea is the hardest part of the process.
+We all want a slice of that multi-billion dollar pie, but how do you know your online course idea is profitable?